marijnh/Eloquent-JavaScript/04_data.md

 {{index [function, application]}}

-You can use a similar three-dot notation to _call_ a function with an array of arguments.
+You can use a similar three-dot notation to _call_ a function with an array of arguments:

 ```
 let numbers = [5, 1, 7];